HomeTechnology

 Our Science

-Stuart Therapeutics has recently completed its Phase 2 clinical trial for its first drug candidate, ST-100 for Dry Eye Disease.
+Stuart Therapeutics will begin its Phase 3 clinical trial for its first drug candidate, ST-100 (vezocolmitide) for Dry Eye Disease in December of 2023.
 The company has also completed extensive in vitro and in vivo research to profile the multiple amino acid sequence variants of the PolyCol platform, including their impact on accelerating tissue healing and reduction of inflammation in other important ophthalmic indications.